 Posted by Bill Traynor and Frankie Blackburn on May 5, 2016

-As long time affordable housing developers and community builders now working in the area of public housing transformation, we appreciate the discussion of mixed income housing in the new issue of Shelterforce.
-For many years we have believed in the ideal of mixed income communities, and have experienced genuine success in our work, as well as authentic moments of personal gain, growth, and fun in our personal lives living by side with diverse neighbors.
-The truth is, however, that these moments have been hard won and have been few and far between.
+As long time affordable housing developers and community builders now working in the area of public housing transformation, we appreciate the discussion of mixed-income housing in the new issue of Shelterforce.
+For many years we have believed in the ideal of mixed-income communities, and have experienced genuine success in our work, as well as authentic moments of personal gain, growth, and fun in our personal lives by living side by side with diverse neighbors.
+The truth is, however, that these moments have been hard won and few and far between.

 There is no doubt that this is the hardest part of this work to figure out.
 But we must.
-And as we strive to convince a complex array of partners to wake up and pay more attention to the elusiveness of their stated goal of a thriving mixed income community, we turn to Wendell Berry, essayist, novelist, poet, social critic and Kentucky farmer who writes about ‘community’, to help us with a few thoughts.
+And as we strive to convince a complex array of partners to wake up and pay more attention to the elusiveness of their stated goal of having a thriving mixed-income community, we turn to Wendell Berry, essayist, novelist, poet, social critic and Kentucky farmer who writes about "community," to help us with a few thoughts.
 He writes:

 “A community is the mental and spiritual condition of knowing that the place is shared, and that the people who share the place define and limit the possibilities of each other's lives.”